 Brussels is an Ideal Home Base for Rail Travel in Belgium

-Brussels is a most excellent home base from which to explore with three major train stations (Brussels-North, Brussels-Central, and Brussels-South (or in French: Midi)) serving different parts of the country.
+Brussels is a most excellent home base from which to explore Belgium by train with three major rail stations (Brussels-North, Brussels-Central, and Brussels-South (or in French: Midi)) serving different parts of the country.
 We stayed in Ixelles which was just a 15 minute tram ride from Bruxelles-Midi.
-We took the opportunity to admire the amazing display of holiday lights and other festivities on the Grote Markt.
+We took the opportunity to admire the amazing display of holiday lights and other Christmas and New Year's Eve festivities on the Grote Markt.